pallapothu30/pallapothu30/README.md

 ## 🚀 About Me

 - 🎓 Final-year **CSE (AI & ML)** student (Batch 2026) with strong problem-solving skills in **Data Structures & Algorithms** (500+ problems solved, 30+ contests, LeetCode rating **1680+**).
-- 💻 **Full Stack Developer Intern @ GramBasket** – contributing to the company’s e-commerce platform.
 - 🔭 Built multiple full-stack apps using the **MERN stack**, with stronger proficiency in **backend development**.
 Currently exploring **Spring Boot, Next.js, and AWS** to expand cloud and backend expertise.
 - 🧠 Enthusiastic about **NLP applications** (RAG chatbots), **Android development**, and **open-source contributions**.
-- ⚡ Passionate about **scalable software engineering**, continuous learning, and applying AI to solve real-world problems.

 ---